javierclavijo/TandemCloneBackend/devlog.md

 As I said, next up I'm going to make tests for the user CRUD controllers, then I will make the channel CRUD and the tests for that.

+Edit: I changed the interest fields without much trouble.

+[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields)
+[//]: # (Question 2: error status code or status 200 with error message?)